kiwigrid/k8s-sidecar/README.md

   - description: if this is given and points to a file or `~/.kube/config` is mounted k8s config will be loaded from this file, otherwise "incluster" k8s configuration is tried.
   - required: false
   - type: string

+- `ENABLE_5XX`
+  - description: Set to true to enable pulling of 5XX response content from config map
+  - required: false
+  - type: boolean